siberoloji/siberoloji.github.io/content/blog/2022-02-28-basic-terminology-in-kotlin.md

 url: /basic-terminology-in-kotlin/
 ---

-  We should learn Kotlin Programming Language Basic terminology at the beginning.</p>
+  We should learn Kotlin Programming Language Basic terminology at the beginning.

 <!-- wp:more -->